Home Espresso Machine Buying Guide

 - Semi-automatic - the vast majority of machines fall into this category.
 An electric pump forces hot water through the coffee grounds at high pressure, producing luscious espresso.
 A balance is struck between user involvement and machine automation, making these the most popular machines.

 - Automatic - few machines fall within this category.
-They possess the same features as semi-automatic machines, except that the shot size(s) can be pre-programmed.
+They possess the same features as semi-automatic machines, except that the shot size(s) or temperatures can be pre-programmed.
 Very convenient feature, but comes at a cost.

 - Superautomatic - push one button to start a full cycle: grinds, tamps the coffee, brews the espresso, and ejects the grounds into the storage bin.
 All you have to do is fill up the water and beans.
 Some have cleaning, decalcification or auto-rinse cycles.